Chapel Hill, NC

 As his career progressed at Peter Millar, Jon Mark, serving as the company’s CFO, identified the need to deepen his accounting knowledge.
-“As a publicly traded company, we have a lot of strict reporting and audit requirements”, he explained.
+“As a publicly traded company, we have a lot of strict reporting and audit requirements”, he says.
 “While I had a good background in financial modeling and strategy, formal training in accounting would help me round out my technical skills in those areas.”

 Deloitte Private Wealth

-CPA, Deloitte Private Wealth, Mclean, Va.
+CPA, Deloitte Private Wealth, McLean, Virginia

 Previous role: Major, U.S. Army

-U.S. Army Major Brad Bertinot served tours in Iraq, Afghanistan, and Korea, among other locations.
-Already an impressive and experienced leader, he turned to the online format of the UNC Master of Accounting (MAC) Program to learn new skills in financial management, tax strategy, and auditing.
+U.S. Army Major Brad Bertinot served tours in Iraq, Afghanistan and Korea, among other locations.
+Already an impressive and experienced leader, he turned to the online format of the UNC Master of Accounting (MAC) Program to learn new skills in financial management, tax strategy and auditing.

-“There are a lot of similarities between accounting and being a scout pilot,” commented Brad.
+“There are a lot of similarities between accounting and being a scout pilot,” says Brad.
 “In both situations, you’re receiving intelligence and, like a puzzle, you need to figure out how to apply it, whether it be on the battlefield or how those numbers are telling a story.”

 Thomas, Judy & Tucker

 Raleigh, North Carolina